 Besides this, one of the most common mistakes is to include brand or product names, whether they are your own or those of your rivals, in your content.
-It is not only redundant since it would be included in your product listing’s keywords, but its presence in backend search phrases would result in your product listing being suppressed by Amazon’s search engine as well.
+It is not only redundant since it would be in your product listing’s keywords.
+But its presence in backend search phrases would result in suspending your product listing.

 3- Maintain a High Level of Relevancy

-You must ensure that the keywords you add in the backend are highly relevant to the product being marketed.
+You need to make sure that the keywords you add in the backend are highly relevant to the product.
 Any search phrases that are provided that do not apply to an ASIN will simply serve to reduce its discoverability.

-It is also recommended that companies and sellers avoid employing keywords that are only relevant for a limited time period, such as ‘available’, ‘new’ or ‘at discount,’ in addition to subjective terms such as “great” or “wonderful.”
+It is also a good idea to avoid employing keywords that are only relevant for a limited time period, such as “available”, “new” or “discounted,” in addition to subjective terms such as “great” or “wonderful.”

 Since a customer-centric firm, Amazon will take action against companies that use deceptive phrases or keywords that wrongly represent a product, as doing so would result in a bad purchasing experience for customers on its platform, according to the company.

 Furthermore, the sequence in which your keywords appear may be important if the language of a search term or phrase seems slightly incorrect.
-Amazon’s technology is intelligent, and it emphasizes having search phrases appear in a logical sequence when they are entered.
+The Amazon algorithm is very intelligent, and it emphasizes having search phrases appear in a perfectly logical sequence.

 In order to maximize their discoverability efforts beyond the surface of their product listings, brands and sellers should consider using backend search phrases as a valuable resource.